 Proposals to obtain a work of art are made by Museum director, Museum employees, members of the Collection Programme Council, other natural and legal persons (including artists, galleries and other owners of works of art).

 The decision to open negotiations shall be taken by the Director.
-The analysis of the work in terms of its artistic value in the context of the overall work of the artist and the resulting market price of the work is carried out by the Collections Department, using the available data on market quotations.
-The negotiations are conducted, depending on their course and stage, by the Collections Department, the Museum Director or other designated employees.
+The analysis of the work in terms of its artistic value in the context of the overall work of the artist and the resulting market price of the work is carried out by the Art Department, using the available data on market quotations.
+The negotiations are conducted, depending on their course and stage, by the Art Department, the Museum Director or other designated employees.

 Proposals to acquire a work of art are put forward by the Museum director, Museum employees, members of the Collection Programme Council, and other natural and legal persons including artists, galleries and other owners of works of art.

 The decision to open negotiations is taken by the Director.
-The analysis of the work in terms of its artistic value in the context of the overall body of work of the given artist and the resulting market price of the work is carried out by the Collections Department, using the relevant market data available.
-The negotiations are conducted, depending on their course and stage, by the Collections Department, the Museum Director or other designated employees.
+The analysis of the work in terms of its artistic value in the context of the overall body of work of the given artist and the resulting market price of the work is carried out by the Art Department, using the relevant market data available.
+The negotiations are conducted, depending on their course and stage, by the Art Department, the Museum Director or other designated employees.